-For the past three years, the market for auditors who recently attained their professional accountancy designation is aggressive.
-Research indicates that competition for top talent is growing stronger in an already tight market for public accountants.
-As a result, companies are increasing salaries, improving benefits, and promoting flexible work options.5
+For the past four years, the market for auditors who recently attained their professional accountancy designation remains aggressive.
+Research indicates competition for top talent is growing stronger in an already tight market for public accountants.
+As a result, companies offer higher pay, increased benefits and incentives, and career enhancement.
+Job candidates and current professionals increasingly place high priority on work-life balance and fair compensation.